 What are you currently obsessed with and why?

 After moving into a “sticks and bricks” (official RV lingo for ‘house’), it was my goal to fill our home with greenery and things that are meaningful in order to create a space that is calm and inviting.
 Each week I try to sneak a plant or two in and add to our beautiful collection.
-My favorite are all the unique tropical plants I’ve found that need a little extra love.
+My favourite are all the unique tropical plants I’ve found that need a little extra love.
 It only takes a few weeks and you can truly see the change you’re making in the little plant’s life.

 I also spend countless hours digging through Facebook marketplace looking for unique furniture and decor.
 Since we sold almost everything before hitting the road, it’s been a fun process rebuilding and reshaping what our ‘home’ looks like.
-My favorite things to look for are a mix between modern and eclectic.
+My favourite things to look for are a mix between modern and eclectic.
 And I love a good looking Buffet!

 Tell us something not many people know…

 I’m a bit of a gratitude + new-age spiritual nerd.
 Crystals and Tarot cards are my love language.
 I follow the moon phases and can talk mindset and manifestation all day long.
 I fully believe that what you ask the Universe will come to you one way or another.
-You may have to learn some lessons first but as long as you have a gratitude centered mindset, anything can happen.
+You may have to learn some lessons first but as long as you have a gratitude centred mindset, anything can happen.
 Trust me!
 (Check out: Thank and Grow Rich by Pam Grout — it changed my life.)

 You can sign up for our Impossible Newsletter to hear news and updates about Impossible Minds.